 Hooper made an immediate impact for the Huskers, leading the team in scoring with 14.6 points per game as a freshman, while ranking second on the team in rebounding with 6.6 boards per contest.
 Her 67 three-pointers also led the Huskers while shattering the previous NU freshman record of 46 set by two-time WNBA All-Star Anna DeForge in 1994-95.

-Hooper produced double figures in 25 games, including each of NU's final seven contests despite being the focus of most opposing defenses.
-She was held to a career-low seven points on two occasions (Saint Mary's, Oklahoma State), while also producing a pair of eight-point efforts (Iowa State-twice) and two nine-point performances (Marist, South Florida).
-She scored in double figures in 13 of NU's 16 regular-season Big 12 games and produced 16 points and seven rebounds in the season finale against Iowa State at the Big 12 Tournament in Kansas City, Mo., on March 8.
+Hooper produced double figures in 25 games, including each of NU's final seven contests.
+She was held to a season-low seven points on two occasions (Saint Mary's, Oklahoma State), while also settling for a pair of eight-point efforts (Iowa State-twice) and two nine-point performances (Marist, South Florida).
+She scored in double figures in 13 of NU's 16 regular-season Big 12 games and produced 16 points and seven rebounds against Iowa State at the Big 12 Tournament in Kansas City, Mo., on March 8.

 Hooper scored 20 or more points on six occasions, including 31 at Missouri.
 She added 25 points and six rebounds in just 24 minutes in a win over Nebraska-Omaha on Nov.
 26, when she went 12-of-14 from the field.
 She added 25 points and a season-high 13 rebounds against eventual Conference USA regular-season champion Houston in Las Vegas on Dec.
 18.

 She had 22 points and six boards while going 4-of-7 from three-point range in NU's win over eventual ACC regular-season champion Miami on Nov.
 17. She added 20 points and nine rebounds against NCAA Tournament-bound Kansas State on Feb.
 19, after producing 20 points and seven boards against Florida A&M on Jan.
 2.